-The Film program offers students an opportunity to explore the practice, history, theory, and analysis of film production and film Art.
+The film program offers students an opportunity to explore the practice, history, theory, and analysis of film production and film art.
 With an emphasis on collaboration and innovation, students will be encouraged to embrace all elements of film production, from the technical craft to narrative, experimental, and documentary approaches to their own unique creative vision.
-This small program that emphasizes one-on-one instruction enables you to study independent film production models that focus on the Art of Cinema.
+This small program that emphasizes one-on-one instruction enables you to study independent film production models that focus on the art of cinema.

-Graduates of NSCAD's Film program create award- winning films that are screened at international film festivals.
+Graduates of NSCAD's film program create award- winning films that are screened at international film festivals.
 Many work in the film industry, advancing through various positions.
-Our graduates also pursue Graduate Studies and become critics, writers, and College/University professors.
+Our graduates also pursue graduate studies and become critics, writers, and college/university professors.

-Entry to the Bachelor of Fine Arts, Major in Film program - The Major in Film program is an Open entry program.
-Students will begin the Major by completing the Foundation Program.
-A second year of general studio, Art History and Liberal Arts studies, as well as Introductory Filmmaking or Media Toolbox, will be completed before a Major is declared.
+Entry to the Bachelor of Fine Arts, Major in Film program - The Major in Film program is an open entry program.
+Students will begin the major by completing the Foundation program.
+A second year of general studio, art history and liberal arts studies, as well as introductory filmmaking or media toolbox, will be completed before a major is declared.

-Students in the last two years of the program will complete a series of core classes in Film, supplementing these with a choice screen Arts workshops and Art History classes.
+Students in the last two years of the program will complete a series of core classes in film, supplementing these with a choice screen arts workshops and art history classes.
 In the final semester, students will be expected to complete thesis work in filmmaking that will include participating in a substantial film production in the role of producer, director, actor, animator or screenwriter.

-lass of Eisea / Arts: Maior in F -1 IKACNAI INC AT PINA A arte: wiaint in H IIM
+Bachelor of Fine Arts: Major in Film

+Completion of Foundation Year 1.
+30 credits of 1000-level courses including:

+FNDN 1010 Intro to Studio practice (3-credits)

+FNDN 1100 Foundation Drawing I (3-credits)

+FNDN 1200 Intro to Visual Culture (3-credits)

+FNDN 1800 Writing for the Arts (3-credits)

+Years 2-4.
+Courses Required:

+AHIS 2020 Survey of 20th C Art (3-credits)

-FHIS 2800 Film History & Crit: 1890-1940 (3-credits)
+FHIS 2800 Film History and Crit: 1890-1940 (3-credits)

-FHIS 2810 Film History & Crit: 1940-present (3-credits)
+FHIS 2810 Film History and Crit: 1940-present (3-credits)

 AHIS/FHIS 3XXX / 4XXX (3-credits)

 FILM 2400 Screenwriting (3-credits)

 FILM 2501 Introductory Filmmaking OR MDIA 2701 Media Toolbox (3-credits)

 FILM 2370 Sound for Film OR FILM 2600 Cinematography (3-credits)

+FILM 3400 Film 1 (6-credits)

+FILM 3500 Film 2 (6-credits)

+FILM 4000 Film 3 (6-credits)

+FILM 4509 Film 4 (9-credits)

-FILM 2370 AND/OR FILM 2600 AND/OR FILM 3300 AND/OR FILM 3305 AND/OR FILM 3310 AND/OR FILM 3340 AND/OR FILM 3345 AND/OR FILM 3350 AND/OR FILM 3452 (9-credits)
+FILM 2370 AND/OR FILM 2600 AND/OR FILM 3300 AND/OR FILM 3305 AND/OR FILM 3310 AND/OR FILM 3340 AND/ (9-credits)

+OR FILM 3345 AND/OR FILM 3350 AND/OR FILM 3452

+Elective/Open Credits: Open credits (24-credits)